hpshelton/hpshelton.github.io/_posts/2011-03-02-reliably-erasing-data-from-flash-based-solid-state.md

 ...<br>
 In all cases, the data remained intact.</blockquote>

-Yeah, it's apparently a tricky litte feat...
+Yeah, it's apparently a tricky little feat...

 (via <a href="http://brooksreview.net/2011/02/ssd-erase/">The Brooks Review</a>)